Canadian Medical Association: Health and technology

-The CMA has examined the role of digital technologies in improving access to care, particularly in rural and remote regions in Canada.
+The CMA has examined the role of digital technologies in improving access to care and physicians’ working conditions.

 In 2019, it joined the Royal College of Physicians and Surgeons of Canada and the College of Family Physicians of Canada to form a virtual care task force, which issued reports in 2020 and 2022 on virtual health implementation.

-In 2024, the CMA collaborated with these partners and Canada Health Infoway on a report concerning health data interoperability.
+More recently, the CMA collaborated with these partners and Canada Health Infoway on recommendations to make it safer and easier to share critical medical records between health professionals and for patients to access their own health data.

+The CMA is also working on the trustworthy and effective use of Artificial Intelligence (AI) in health care.

 Physician health and wellness

-The CMA conducts the National Physician Health Survey (NPHS) — a benchmark for physician wellness across Canada.
-The survey measures rates of burnout, anxiety, depression and other forms of psychological distress among doctors and medical learners.
-It was conducted in 2017, 2021 and 2025.
-Preliminary results from the 2025 survey show after the stresses of the COVID-19 pandemic, doctors are still struggling with excessive workloads, exhaustion and burnout — leading some to reduce clinical hours or consider leaving practice altogether.
+The CMA conducts the National Physician Health Survey (NPHS) — a benchmark for physician wellness across Canada — to measure rates of burnout, anxiety, depression and other forms of psychological distress among doctors and medical learners.
+The survey was conducted in 2017, 2021 and 2025.
+Results from the 2025 survey show that after the stresses of the COVID-19 pandemic, doctors are still struggling with excessive workloads, exhaustion and burnout, leading some to reduce clinical hours or consider leaving practice altogether.